 Eckert decided that in order to achieve both beauty (clarity, compactness, and elegance) and perfect accuracy (by eliminating the copying, hand typesetting, proofreading, and correction steps), a form of "computer"-driven typesetting is required, in which tables of numbers calculated by computing machines are input directly to a composing typewriter capable of creating publication-quality masters.
 As a stopgap at the beginning of the War, existing punch-card printing devices (principally the IBM 405 Accounting Machine) were modified to produce accurate and readable Air Almanacs for 1942-45 by an intricate two-pass printing procedure, using special typebars and ribbons.
-Meanwhile, a card-driven composing typewriter was specified by Eckert in 1941 (before the US entered the War) and built by IBM, with layout and other details programmed by a combination of master card and plugboard; it was delivered in 1945 and produced its first Air Almanac in 1946 .
+Meanwhile, a card-driven composing typewriter specified by Eckert in 1941 (before the US entered the War) and built by IBM, was capable of proportional spacing, boldface, superscripts and subscripts, letters, numbers, punctuation, and special symbols, with layout and other details programmed by a combination of master card and plugboard; it was delivered in 1945 and produced its first Air Almanac in 1946 .
 It was called the Electromatic Table Printing Machine, consisting of a modified IBM Electromatic Proportional Spacing Typewriter² connected to a modified Type 016 IBM keypunch³.
 According to Hollander (reference below), only two were made: one for Eckert and one for IBM Headquarters.
 According to Herb Grosch (reference below), however, Eckert said in later years that additional units had been manufactured for other almanac-printing sites (Grosch later learned that a British copy was installed at HMNAO Herstmonceux Castle in February 1953, and estimates there might have been a half-dozen more).

 As of January 2011, we have some excellent photos of the IBM 031 Card Punch, thanks to Paul Varnum of the Iowa Department of Transportation, which bears such an uncanny resemblence to the punch shown above that I'd be tempted to say the Table Printer used an 031 and not an 016.